swlaschin/fsharpforfunandprofit.com/_posts/2015-12-05-13-ways-of-looking-at-a-turtle.md

 ![](/assets/img/turtle-monad-1.png)

-*(It's true that, so far. we have not had any useable output from the turtle functions, but in a later example we will see this output being used to make decisions.)*
+*(It's true that, so far. we have not had any usable output from the turtle functions, but in a later example we will see this output being used to make decisions.)*

 There is a standard way to deal with these kinds of functions -- the "state monad".